 “The ABLE program has given me the opportunity to accelerate my learning and prepare myself for success as a strategic leader in the business sector,” says Jinatul Raihan Mumu, an undergraduate student in Bangladesh.
 “By providing ample opportunities to learn more about the graduate business school at UCR and the freedom to contact anyone—student ambassadors, administrators, and faculty—to ask for help, I am more confident and prepared to pursue a graduate degree.”

-The ABLE program summer sessions (June/July and July/August) are enrolling now.
+The ABLE program summer session (June/July) is enrolling now.
 ABLE is open to domestic and international students, undergraduate students interested in business or leadership, and anyone who is looking to “try out” a graduate management program.
-Interested individuals may apply here for the 2021 summer programs or request a brochure here for information on program pricing.
+Interested individuals may apply for the 2021 summer program or request a brochure for information on program pricing.

 Watch a recap: